easternempire/AI-5-template/README.md

 **Deployment Container**
-This container helps manage building and deploying all our app containers.
+This container helps manage building and deployeing all our app containers.
 The deployment is to GCP and all docker images go to GCR.

 To run the container locally:
 - Open a terminal and go to the location where `awesome-app/src/deployment`